kushalmangtani/data-engineering-challenge/README.md

 Objective
 ---------

-The objective behind doing this coding challenge and opensourcing it:
+The objective behind doing this coding challenge (problem defination below) and opensourcing it:
 1. To demonstrate my problem solving skills.
 2. To demonstrate my python coding skills.
 3. To demonstrate my data engineering skills.
 This program initially took 15+ mins to generate.
 I was quickly able to optimize it using generators.